 Similar to outplacement, relocations can be a chaotic time for job seekers.
 “There are so many unknowns during a relocation,” says Lynn Wagner, Client Relationship Executive at IMPACT Group.
 “The job seeker is starting from scratch in the new area.
 It’s likely they do not have knowledge of the new market.
 They do not have a network.
 And they do not know which companies to target.”
 These uncertainties, coupled with the stress of physically moving their home and family, often leave individuals unsure of how to start their job search.
 “Career coaches help them sort through all the information and determine the first steps in their search.”

-Job search skills and motivation is the magic combination.
+Job search assistance and motivation is the magic combination.

 The most successful job search programs emphasize job search skills and encourage on-going motivation.
 “It is invaluable when an individual can apply the information they have learned and receive feedback on their style and approach from a dedicated coach,” says Lauren Herring, CEO of IMPACT Group.
 “That coach becomes a source of motivation and accountability through the job search process.
 We help them ride the ups and downs of searching for employment.”